Which side of the fence am I responsible for?

 See more on how to correct a boundary mistake at GOV.UK.

-Coming to a mutual agreement on garden boundaries with your neighbour should be a quick way of resolving the issue and could help you avoid any problems in the future.
+Coming to a mutual agreement on garden boundaries with your neighbour is usually a quick way of resolving the issue and could help you avoid any problems in the future.
+But make sure any agreement is documented for future reference.

 What can I do if my neighbour owns the fence?